bmaxdk/path-planning/README.md

 #### Paths Aligned to Grid
 Another concern with discretized spaces is that the resultant path will follow the discrete cells.
 When a robot goes to execute the path in the real world, it may seem funny to see a robot zig-zag its way across a room instead of driving down the room’s diagonal.
 In such a scenario, a path that is optimal in the discretized space may be suboptimal in the real world.
 Some careful path smoothing, with attention paid to the location of obstacles, can fix this problem.

+## Sample-Based Planning
+Sample-based path planning probes the workspace to incrementally construct a graph.
+Instead of discretizing every segment of the workspace, sample-based planning takes a number of samples and uses them to build a discrete representation of the workspace.
+The resultant graph is not as precise as one created using discrete planning, but it is much quicker to construct because of the relatively small number of samples used.
+A path generated using sample-based planning may not be the best path, but in certain applications - it’s better to generate a feasible path quickly than to wait hours or even days to generate the optimal path.

 ## Probabilistic Path Planning